victor-gp/lucario-vscode-theme/README.md

 The Lucario color scheme was [created by Raphael Amorim](https://github.com/raphamorim/lucario).
 It's available for a bunch of editors including Atom, Vim and Sublime Text.

-The scripts to write a color theme in YAML (VSCode likes it JSON) are adapted from [the Dracula theme's](https://github.com/dracula/visual-studio-code).
+VSCode takes JSON color themes.
+The scripts to develop in YAML are adapted from [the Dracula theme's](https://github.com/dracula/visual-studio-code).

 Some of the code samples used for testing come from other projects.
 They are attributed in [this document](.samples/attribution.md).